waltermanias/graphql-api/README.md

 - `config`: You can config here different kinds of things.
 - `commons`: Contains some helpers.
+- `data`: Contains the route that helps you to seed your database.
 - `database`: Handles the database connection.
 - `importer`: Contains all logic to import data from external API.
 - `models`: Contains all mongoose models.